-The Primary Care Patient and Family Advisory Council partners patients and families with members of the health care team to provide guidance on how to improve the quality care at University of Missouri Health Care.
+The Primary Care Patient and Family Advisory Council (PCPFAC) partners patients and families with members of the health care team to provide guidance on how to improve the quality care at University of Missouri Health Care.

 What is Primary Care?